galamo/fs-103/README.md

 7. how much suppliers we have in the list: New Orleans, Ann Arbor, Tokyo

 8. what is the sum of all product prices in the table?

+9. create report for suppliers locations, supplier city and number of suppliers